 - Prof. Richard M. Smith (University of Cambridge, emeritus) for Excel spreadsheets with the 1381 Southwark poll tax; the data was taken from Carolyn Fenwick’s edition of the poll taxes by Bas van Leuwen with corrections by Richard Smith and Oily Dunn.

-- Dr Anne Sutton, for the extensive biographies of medieval London Mercers that she compiled in the course of her own research
+- Dr Anne Sutton (†) for the extensive biographies of medieval London Mercers that she compiled in the course of her own research, as well as her lists of Mercers who were Staplers and Merchant Adventurers.

 Student Cataloguers for MLD: